AEW Revolution (2023): Reception

-Revolution received critical acclaim.
+Revolution received critical acclaim, particularly for both the Texas Death and Iron Man matches.
 Bryan Rose of the Wrestling Observer Newsletter called the event "one of the best shows of the year".
 He gave praise to the main event, which he called "one of the best 60-minute Iron Man matches in modern history" and a "masterclass" in storytelling.
-Rose also commended the "tremendous" Texas Deathmatch between Jon Moxley and Adam Page, which was a "classic, bloody war".
+Rose also commended the "tremendous" Texas Death match between Jon Moxley and Adam Page, which was a "classic, bloody war".
 Elsewhere on the card, The Elite vs. The House of Black was "very fun", and Chris Jericho vs. Ricky Starks was a "solid opener".

+Writing for 411MANIA, Robert Winfree gave the show a score of 8.9 out of 10, calling it a "very good show, but it didn't quite hit amazing...".
+He criticized the opening match, the Wardlow/Joe bout and the tag match, but praised the brutality of the Texas Death Match, and "emotional heat" of the Final Burial Match.
+He want on to praise the main event, describing it as "maybe the best pure wrestler of this generation breaking his back to legitimize MJF as the top dog in the company, with MJF more than holding his own along the way.".
+Winfree noted that the event was "a little cap to most of the AEW issues right now" and expressed excitement for the company's future.

 Writing for Sports Illustrated, Bryan Alvarez wrote that the event "exceeded expectations", defying an "underwhelming" build.
-He opined that the main event was "assuredly the greatest Iron Man match in wrestling history", the Texas Deathmatch was "preposterously bloody and violent", and the trios match was "outstanding", with the rest of show ranging from "good to great".
+He opined that the main event was "assuredly the greatest Iron Man match in wrestling history", the Texas Death match was "preposterously bloody and violent", and the trios match was "outstanding", with the rest of show ranging from "good to great".

-The highest rated match on the card, according to Dave Meltzer, was the AEW World Championship match, which received 5.75 stars.
-The Texas Deathmatch received 5 stars, The Ricky Starks vs. Chris Jericho match and the Final Burial match both received 4 stars, the AEW Women's World Championship match received three stars, the AEW World Trios Championship match received 4.75 stars, the AEW World Tag Team Championship match received 3.25 stars and the TNT Championship bout was the lowest rated match, receiving 2.25 stars.
+Dave Meltzer gave the AEW World Championship match 5.75 stars, making it the highest rated Iron Man match of all time, and the highest score of the night.
+The Texas Death match received 5 stars, The Ricky Starks vs. Chris Jericho match and the Final Burial match both received 4 stars each, the AEW World Trios Championship match received 4.75 stars, the AEW World Tag Team Championship match received 3.25 stars, the AEW Women's World Championship match got 3 stars and the TNT Championship bout was the lowest rated match, receiving 2.25 stars.